Luxoft/bss-platform/README.md

 > [!NOTE]
 > Attachment will be added to notification only if:
 > - it is not inlined
-> - it is inlined and reffered by name as image source in notification text
+> - it is inlined and referred by name as image source in notification text

 ### Notifications Audit